 How DietAssist makes the 5:2 diet easier

-Take our 30 day DietAssist Challenge and you’ll discover first hand how to make the 5:2 diet easier than you imagined was possible.
+Register free for our DietAssist video course and you’ll discover first hand how to make the 5:2 diet easier than you imagined was possible.
 In it, you’ll learn:

 - How to change your attitude and beliefs so that your fast days become easier to face